tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Unload(C1, P1, JFK)
 ```

-Once again, we see that the `greedy_best_first` algorithm produces an optimal path with the greatest efficiency.
+Once again, we see that `greedy_best_first` is the recommeded algorithm since it produces an optimal path with the greatest efficiency.
 What's more, the gain in efficiency is now much more noticable compared to `breadth_first_search` and `uniform_cost_search`.
 The added complexity of Problem 2 (adding 1 cargo, 1 plane, and 1 airport) makes these non-heuristic methods less viable as evidenced by longer execution time and higher number of nodes.
-In fact, the added complexity of this problem cause four of the other search algorithms to timeout.
+In fact, the added complexity of this problem caused four of the other search algorithms to timeout, including both heuristic and non-heuristic methods.
 This demonstrates how important the size of the search space is when choosing and configuring a planning algorithm.
+Specifically, at this stage it's now clear that the `A*_levelsum` algorithm is too inefficent to be useful moving forward.

 <p>&nbsp;</p>